-Zimmermann drops dud, Tribe thumps Tigers
+'Terrible': Mistakes bite Zimmermann, Tigers in blowout

 The rout was on.

-The Indians scored two more off Blaine Hardy in the seventh.
-The inning started when Andrew Romine, just in at first base replacing Miguel Cabrera, and Hardy couldn’t execute a 3-1 putout at first on a three hopper by Zimmer.
+The seventh is when it got ugly.
+The Indians scored two more off Blaine Hardy.
+The inning started when Andrew Romine, just in at first base replacing Cabrera (taken out because the game was out of hand), and Hardy couldn’t execute a 3-1 putout at first on a three hopper by Zimmer.

 After an RBI single by Lindor, Kipnis was on third with one out.
 Brantley hit a sinking line drive that J.D.
 Martinez caught on a dive.
 Kipnis had run up the line and had to run back to tag up.